esesmuedgars/IdeaKit/README.md

 ### Checking if Mobile Data is enabled

-[Filip Němeček](https://twitter.com/nemecek_f) in his direct [article](https://nemecek.be/blog/119/how-to-check-if-mobile-data-is-enabled-for-your-app) shares how to indicate whether application can access cellular data.
+[Filip Němeček](https://twitter.com/nemecek_f) in his direct [article](https://nemecek.be/blog/119/how-to-check-if-mobile-data-is-enabled-for-your-app) shares how to indicate whether an application can access cellular data.

 ### Why you shouldn't result to using conditional view modifiers